mehwaffle10/Waffle_Balance/README.md

 - No longer have wood cost
 - No longer have an inventory
 - No longer can detach attached siege weapons
+- Automatically deploy when packed crates are in water
+- Always deploy facing right to avoid a bug with CShape

 ### Dinghies
 - Cost 40 coins